Training for Certification

 COURSE STRUCTURE: Core and Electives

-To become Level II certified, participants must attend four core classes and at least two supplemental classes, complete class exams and assigned projects for a total of 61 hours, or 6.1 CEU’s.
+To become Level II certified, participants must attend four core classes and at least two supplemental classes, complete class tests and assigned projects for a total of 61 hours, or 6.1 CEU’s.

 Covers the step-by-step process for starting and operating a preventive maintenance program that produces energy savings and equipment reliability.
 The primary focus is using the system that is set up to manage and implement preventive maintenance.
 A system review will be conducted from the work orders that are generated to the tools selected by maintenance staff.
 Specific maintenance and operational issues are addressed in detail in 202 and 203 for electrical and HVAC.
 Emphasis on effective troubleshooting methods for problem identification, testing procedures, problem solving and operational analysis.
 Included are the procedures for developing troubleshooting service records.
 One day.More details